kenzie/Kudos/README.md

 Use Twitter's Streaming API to catch all 'congrats' messages for authorized Twitter users.
 Send notification of any matches with a link to the original tweet.

-Start the server and daemon with: foreman start
+Edit sample.env and copy to .env, then start the service and daemon with: foreman start

 Run the tests with: